ALIGN-analoglayout/ALIGN-public/Cktgen/README.md

 ````
 The input collateral for the router is placed in the docker volume named "inputVol".

-This puts the detailed routing process collateral (for the strawman process) in the docker volume names "routerStrawman".
+This puts the detailed routing process collateral (for the strawman process) in the docker volume named "routerStrawman".
 Change to the directory with the collateral before doing the docker run.
 ````bash
 cd ../DetailedRouter/DR_COLLATERAL_Strawman
 #docker volume rm routerStrawman